thewca/wca-regulations/wca-regulations_2012.md

 - 10g) For Magic (and similar puzzles) the minimum acceptable angle between adjacent tiles is 135Â°.
     - 10g1) If at most two pairs of adjacent tiles are at a smaller angle, and the puzzle is otherwise solved, the puzzle shall be considered solved with a penalty of 2 seconds.
 For all other cases, the result shall be recorded as DNF.
-- 10h) Puzzles not specified in this article shall be adjudicated according to the solved state as defined by the generally accepted goal of the puzzle, applying where relevant the regulations of the Rubik's cube's solved state.
+- 10h) Puzzles not specified in this article shall be adjudicated according to the solved state as defined by the generally accepted goal of the puzzle, applying where relevant the WCA Regulations of the Rubik's cube's solved state.

 ## Article 11: Incidents